 When children have choices, they learn to make decisions and think for themselves.
 Letting your child make some decisions, and praising responsible choices, will help to develop and strengthen your child’s self-esteem as well as her ability to cooperate.

-A good way to start giving your child with ASD choices is to offer a limited range of options – two options is good.
+A good way to give your child choices is to offer a limited range of options – two is good.
 For example, ‘Lou, it’s lunchtime.
-Would you like a cheese sandwich or a vegemite sandwich?’
+Would you like a cheese sandwich or a Vegemite sandwich?’.
 Or ‘Rani, it’s time to get dressed.
-Would you like to wear this skirt or these jeans?’
+Would you like to wear this skirt or these jeans?’.

-You can encourage your child with ASD to make limited choices everyday – for example, what toys to play with, books to read, clothes to wear, snacks to eat, parks to play at, or projects to work on.
+You can encourage your child to make limited choices every day – for example, what toys to play with, books to read, clothes to wear, snacks to eat, parks to play at, or projects to work on.

 This is a simple strategy that can encourage cooperative behaviour by ensuring that your child will follow through on your instructions.